Hollywood actor’s daughter found dead in her home ‘wasn’t suicide,’ family says

 The boyfriend said he left the apartment at approximately 8pm following an argument and returned to find her dead, according to the police report.

-The Los Angeles County Medical Examiner-Coroner did not perform an autopsy, they told the the Daily Mail.
-The coroner said that an external examination and “the circumstances” of the 20-year-old’s death were conclusive.
+The Los Angeles County Medical Examiner did not perform an autopsy.
+The medical examiner told The Independent that an external examination conducted on May 25 and “the circumstances surrounding the death” of the 20-year-old were conclusive.
+The case remains open, it confirmed.

 But Mackay’s family isn’t satisified, and Adway said he intends to “apply pressure” to the Los Angeles Police Department to dig further into his daughter’s case, he told the New York Post.